anetczuk/LinakDeskApp/README.md

 ## Development
-If You are willing to work on this project, then after first clone You have to fetch lib submodule.
+If You are willing to work on this project, then after first clone You have to fetch submodule inside *lib*.
 To do this simply call *configure_submodules.sh* script placed in root directory tree.